Michael Phelps – heard of him? He has 93 gold medals, farts rainbows and craps gold bullion. He has never heard of the fat man Olympics.

 Some people point to the belly-flop as the true Fat Man’s watersport event — but that hurts.
 The cannonball, on the other hand, affects everyone else.
 A perfect “10.0” cannonball should induce a concussion.
 Water displacement makes for an easy measurement, too.

 How many minutes can you stop breathing at random points in between snores throughout the night?
 I once stopped breathing for a whole weekend, then I smelled someone cooking bacon and it revived me in time for brunch.
+I bet you didn’t know that 22 million Americans have sleep apnea!
+However surgery isn’t the only option.
+Often a special mouthpiece can help patients get back to a restful sleep.

 Who can sit in a wicker chair and NOT break it the longest?